n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/GoogleTranslate/README.md

 ### 2. Google Translate node (translate:language)

-This node will translate the text `Hello from n8n!` into German.
-You can enter a different text as well as select another language to translate the text.
+This node will translate the text `Hello from n8n!` to German.
+You can enter a different text as well as select another language to translate the text to.

 1. Select 'OAuth2' from the ***Authentication*** dropdown list.
-2. First of all, you'll have to enter credentials for the Google Translate node.
+2. Next, you'll have to enter credentials for the Google Translate node.
 You can find out how to enter credentials for this node [here](../../../credentials/Google/README.md).
 3. Enter the text `Hello from n8n!` in the ***Text*** field.
 4. Select 'DE' from the ***Translate To*** dropdown list.
 DE is the language code for German.
-You can refer [Language Support](https://cloud.google.com/translate/docs/languages) to view the lists of all the language codes.
+You can refer to [Language Support](https://cloud.google.com/translate/docs/languages) to view the list of all supported languages and their corresponding language codes.
 5. Click on ***Execute Node*** to run the node.

-In the screenshot below, you will notice that the node translates the text `Hello from n8n!` into German.
+In the screenshot below, you will notice that the node translates the text `Hello from n8n!` to German.

 ![Using the Google Translate node to translate text in German](./GoogleTranslate_node.png)